 Moreover, the Houthis, a Yemeni group, have expressed skepticism about Trump's commitment to Arab voters, warning that continued U.S. support for Israel could exacerbate economic issues domestically [5e742d36].
 As the Biden administration attempts to balance support for Israel with humanitarian concerns in Gaza, it faces challenges in normalizing relations between Israel and Saudi Arabia, which have been complicated by the ongoing violence [49d29bce][ef378af9].

-Experts suggest that Trump's administration may adopt a more aggressive stance toward Iran, potentially increasing sanctions while avoiding direct military conflict.
-The thawing relations between Iran and Gulf states add another layer of complexity to any peace efforts [91f02a76].
+Military action against Iran could be considered if diplomatic efforts fail, adding another layer of complexity to Trump's foreign policy approach.
 The outcome of the current conflicts in Israel will significantly influence Trump's policy direction, especially if the Israeli government becomes weakened and is forced to make concessions to Palestinians [93afd525].

 As the situation evolves, Trump's ability to navigate these challenges will be critical.
-His unpredictability poses risks for Saudi Arabia's regional leadership ambitions, raising questions about the feasibility of achieving lasting peace in the Middle East [d50debf4][49d29bce].
+His unpredictability poses risks for Saudi Arabia's regional leadership ambitions, raising questions about the feasibility of achieving lasting peace in the Middle East and beyond [d50debf4][49d29bce].
+Achieving regional stability may paradoxically require Saudi involvement and a Palestinian state, as Trump's military support for Israel could escalate tensions with Iran, risking war [c27b186c].
+Successful foreign policy will depend on decisive deal-making amidst fragile regimes in the region, and Trump's potential negotiations with Putin for Russia's withdrawal from Syria could further complicate the geopolitical landscape [c27b186c].